Keys For Effective Treatment of Anxiety: Interoceptive Exposure and Safety Behaviors

 Jill: I'm excited to teach what is, I think, my very favourite topic to talk about and also to work with patients on, which is treating anxiety disorders.
 So, the presentation title is Keys for Effective Treatment of Anxiety, which focuses specifically on interoceptive exposure and safety behaviours.
 Of course, we could probably extend this to a full-day workshop.
 So, I will cover what I can in one hour and probably jabber because I have so much to share with you.
 I'll very briefly touch on who we are at Feeling Good Institute.
 So, our mission is to alleviate suffering by elevating the practice of therapy.
 Our institute was started by a group of us who have been mentored by David Burns at Stanford University.

 We train and certify therapists in the processes of evidence-based CBT that are known to be most effective.
 Things like the use of measurement, empathy skills, increasing motivation, reducing resistance, and then, of course, the really powerful cognitive and behavioural methods that most people think of when they think of CBT.
 The therapists at the Feeling Good Institute are highly skilled and vetted.
 We all engage in a weekly system of continuous improvement, practising, role-playing, and using deliberate practice to really try and up our game kind of week after week.
 We have flexible services at Feeling Good Institute to meet clients' needs.
-So both one-hour, once-a-week, sort of traditional psychotherapy, as well as more intensive therapy.
+So both one-hour, once-a-week, sort of traditional psychotherapy, as well as more intensive individual therapy.
 Therapy is where people come into town from out of town or work with us virtually for many hours a day, many days a week, in order to get better or faster.

 Briefly, I'll just mention how you can get your CE credit today.
 You'll need to complete the mandatory CE survey that Mike is going to drop in the chat box at the end of the hour.
 So you need to be present.
 You need to complete that CE survey right when the workshop ends today.
 And then I'll say loudly and clearly that you will not get your CE certificate immediately.
 We have to process the attendance.
 So, you will get your CE certificate via email in a week.
 And even though I'll say that now and I'll say it again later, I'll still get 100 emails asking where your CE certificate is.
 So wait a week, and it will be in your inbox.
 So, the plan for today is that I'll spend about half an hour covering what interoceptive exposure is.